 Consider your mortgage debt management options:

-- Refinance: You may refinance, should interest rates have fallen, and lower your monthly payments.
+- Refinance: You may refinance should interest rates fall and lower your monthly payments.

 - Downsize: Sell your home and move into a more affordable property to unlock equity.

-- Reverse Mortgages are an Option: You can consider a reverse mortgage if you are aged 62 and above, although treading with caution is wise as there are pros and cons involved in this.
+- Reverse Mortgages are an Option: If you are aged 62 and above, you can consider a reverse mortgage, although it is wise to tread with caution as there are pros and cons involved.

 - Attack Your Student Loan Debt